 She crafts meaningful bonds with the people who surround her and would go to great lengths to support them.
 Under one condition though: your motives have to be pure, and you have to earn her trust.

 She may resemble the mother or grandmother of the querent, although we should not exclude a dearly beloved friend or lover.
+Furthermore, the card may represent a feminine guide, a psychic, or a spiritual person who is receptive to energies and auras, an apt judge of character.

 In the negative sense of the High Priestess, we see a cold mother who refuses to let her child reach adulthood, smothers its dreams with her rigidity, and hides the beauty of the world from its eyes.
 It is cruelty and ignorance disguised as a moral facade.